 Prof. Umar Garba Danbatta is the Executive Vice Chairman (Chief Executive Officer) of the Nigerian Communications Commission.
 Prior to his nomination by President Muhammadu Buhari GCFR, Professor Danbatta, a veteran lecturer of Telecommunications & Electronics Engineering at Bayero University Kano (BUK), was the Acting Vice-Chancellor of the Kano University of Science & Technology, Wudil.
 A COREN registered engineer and member of the Nigerian Society of Engineers (NSE), he has served as Vice President of the Digital Bridge Institute (DBI) - International Centre for Advanced Communications Studies, and Director of the Centre for Information Technology at BUK, among others.

 Engr.
-Ubale A. Maska is the Executive Commissioner (Technical Services) of the Nigerian Communications Commission.
-He was confirmed to his post by the Senate of the Federal Republic of Nigeria on the 28th of November 2013.
-Immediately prior to his nomination by President Goodluck Ebele Jonathan, Engr.
+Ubale Ahmed Maska is the Executive Commissioner (Technical Services) of the Nigerian Communications Commission.
+He was confirmed by the Senate for a second term as Executive Commissioner following his nomination by President Muhammadu Buhari in August 2019.
+Immediately prior to his first appointment, by President Goodluck Ebele Jonathan in 2014, Engr.
 Maska served as the Director - Compliance Monitoring & Enforcement.
 Prior to that, he served as Deputy Director of the Engineering, and Technical Research & Standards Directorates, and as Head of Cyber Security in the New Media & Information Security Department.